 STEP 2: CREATE AN EMULSION OF CHOCOLATE AND WATER

-I’m sure you know that water and chocolate don’t mix.
-And if you haven’t heard it, hear it now.
-Typically water is the enemy when melting chocolate.
-It can cause the chocolate to seize up and go to the bad place with no chance of returning.
+Water and chocolate typically don’t mix together.
+In fact water can cause the chocolate to seize up and go to the bad place with no chance of returning.
 But we are going to make the unmixable mixable and create an emulsion here of the chocolate and water.

 Pour the hot water in the bowl and immediately start whisking quickly and vigorously until all of the water is mixed into the chocolate and the mixture is very smooth.
 Whisk in the salt at this point.